Top Affordable 55+ Communities in Eastern Pennsylvania

 Finding an inexpensive home in a gated community is a win-win and The Village at Upstream Farm checks both of these boxes.
 There are 124 resale attached homes in this development, with three ranch-style models built from 2002 to 2009.
 They include one to two bedrooms, one or one-and-a-half bathrooms, and attached one-car garages.
 Standard features include patios, vaulted ceilings, and central air-conditioning.

-The community homeowners’ association fee provides for lawn care and snow removal.
+The community homeowners’ association (HOA) fee provides for lawn care and snow removal.
 The Village has a private clubhouse with activity rooms, plus three gazebos on the property.

 Village of Willow Run – Royersford, PA

-Mid $100ks – Low $200ks
+Low $200ks

 Royersford is about the same distance from Allentown, Reading, and Philly, so Village of Willow Run residents have the advantage of being close to all three.

 Neighbors gather at the community clubhouse, which has an exercise room, an outdoor pool, and a gathering room.
-The homeowners’ association fee covers trash removal, pool and common area maintenance, and parking.
+The HOA fee covers trash removal, pool and common area maintenance, and parking.
+Also, Royersford is part of Limerick Township, an area surrounded by parks and golf courses like Landis Creek and Waltz Golf Farm.

 The Greens at Westover – Norristown, PA